We take every aspect of your personal profile into consideration when calculating your admissions chances.

-Short answers: Below are two questions to help us get to know you better through your short answers to them.
-47 well-chosen words—give or take a few—should work.
-Choose to answer one or both.
+Below are two questions to help us get to know you better through your short answers to them.
+Please respond to both.

 The essay demonstrates your ability to write clearly and concisely on a selected topic and helps you distinguish yourself in your own voice.
 What do you want the readers of your application to know about you apart from courses, grades, and test scores?
 Choose the option that best helps you answer that question and write an essay of no more than 650 words, using the prompt to inspire and structure your response.
 Remember: 650 words is your limit, not your goal.
 Use the full range if you need it, but don‘t feel obligated to do so.